 Flat Rock is a somewhat small city located in the state of Michigan.
 With a population of 9,914 people and three constituent neighborhoods, Flat Rock is the 119th largest community in Michigan.

-Unlike some cities, Flat Rock isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Flat Rock are a mix of both white- and blue-collar jobs.
+Flat Rock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Flat Rock is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Flat Rock who work in office and administrative support (11.76%), sales jobs (9.64%), and management occupations (9.60%).

 Also of interest is that Flat Rock has more people living here who work in computers and math than 95% of the places in the US.